-In accordance with Government Auditing Standards, we have also issued our report dated March 23, 2023 on our consideration of the Commission's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Commission's internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Commission's internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Commission's internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Commission's internal control over financial control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Commission's internal control over financial control over financial report financial report financial control over financial control control over financial control over financial control over financial control control control control cover financial control control control control control control cont
+In accordance with Government Auditing Standards, we have also issued our report dated January 18, 2024 on our consideration of the Commission's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Commission's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Commission's internal control over financial reporting and compliance.